cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 Currently, CometBFT gossips each transaction to all the connected peers, except the sender of the transaction.
-Thus, for every transaction, CometBFT keeps a list of senders to make sure it is not sent again to a node that has sent it.
+Thus, for every transaction, CometBFT keeps a list of senders to make sure it is not sent again to a node from which the node has received it.
 This does not prevent a node to send the transaction to a node that has sent it to the sender, thus creating a lot of duplicates.